2002 Grand Prix Hassan II

-The 2002 Grand Prix Hassan II was a tennis tournament played on outdoor clay courts at the Complexe Al Amal in Casablanca in Morocco and was part of the International Series of the 2002 ATP Tour.
+The 2002 Grand Prix Hassan II was a men's tennis tournament played on outdoor clay courts at the Complexe Al Amal in Casablanca in Morocco and was part of the International Series of the 2002 ATP Tour.
 It was the 18th edition of the tournament and was held from 8 April through 14 April 2002.
+Second-seeded Younes El Aynaoui won the singles title.